thereaux/Percussion-Generator/README.md

  #### Future Design Work

- * Integrate Traktor's MIDI clocking to sync delay devices
+ * Integrate audio drag and drop so you can use other features
- * Map the Monome controller to control the effects routing matrix
+ * Map the Monome controller to control the triggers of percussion blips
- * Make audio output menu routing to choose output destination
- * Route Traktor's audio inputs into Max easily and reliably
+ * Create a way to save specific audio waveform arrangements that save for each instance of the device
- * Add more CPU efficient decices into the application
+ * Add more CPU efficient devices into the application
- * Add momentary hold / hold functionality to the Monome mapping